 1. Make sure your 1-on-1 is scheduled with your Manager

 A great manager-employee relationship is built through amazing conversations.
 TINYpulse 1-on-1 helps you prepare for those conversations.
-If you do not see a 1-on-1 scheduled with your manager in Coach, you can click on the Add 1-on-1 button on the top right corner to invite them.
+If you do not see a 1-on-1 scheduled with your manager in Coach, you will want to reach out to them to set up a 1-on-1 with you.
 Once they have scheduled your 1-on-1, you will receive a structured update, delivered to your inbox, 48 hours prior to your 1-on-1.

 This is your opportunity to ensure that both you and your manager are prepared for your 1-on-1 together.
 It is a time for you to reflect on what you are proud of, the challenges you face where you could use a little help, and the people around you that are also completing amazing feats that your manager should know about.